O3Ol/awesome-stars/README.md

 - [lox-language](https://github.com/danman113/lox-language) - Syntax highlighting for Lox, everyone's favorite interpreted learning-language
 - [awesome-c](https://github.com/oz123/awesome-c) - A curated list of awesome C frameworks, libraries, resources and other shiny things.
 Inspired by all the other awesome-... projects out there.
 - [tech-radar](https://github.com/zalando/tech-radar) - Visualizing our technology choices
-- [book.rvemu](https://github.com/d0iasm/book.rvemu) - The book "Writing a RISC-V Emulator from Scratch in 10 Steps".
 - [typedoc](https://github.com/denodev/typedoc) - Deno API - Simplified Chinese
 - [browser-2020](https://github.com/luruke/browser-2020) - Things you can do with a browser in 2020 ☕️
 - [becoming-a-compiler-engineer](https://github.com/lazyparser/becoming-a-compiler-engineer) - 编译器入门课程的配套教学资料